nizos/nizos.github.io/src/posts/serving-sites-with-nginx-quic/index.md

 ### Site directory

 We will now create a directory to store our site and its data.
 This is where the server will look for the site's contents when serving out visitors.
-You can choose a different location that the one I chose, just make sure to make the adjustment in other places this path appears as you follow along.
+You can choose a different location that the one I chose, just make sure to make the same adjustment in the other places that this path appears in as you follow along.

 ```shell
 sudo mkdir -p /var/www/WEBSITE/html/